vannawillerton/vannawillerton.github.io/ModelsOfComputation.md

 (+ x x)
 ```

-Now when we run the expression "(+ x x)" the interpreter first looks up the value of the variable "x" and then applies the function "+" to this value (twice).
+Now when we run the expression "(+ x x)" the language first looks up the value of the variable "x" and then applies the function "+" to this value (twice).
 We can also use "def" to name functions created with "fn".

 ```
 (def my-addition (fn [x y] (+ x y)))